-Action # Title Description Total Funds Contributing 4.5 High Risk Meetings High Risk team meetings (consisting of an administrator, SELPA counselors, an Instructional Specialist, Behavior [ISB], a lead teacher, a school counselor, a transition specialist, and the Department of Rehabilitation, if appropriate) are held when an incoming expulsion case involves a high risk safety issue; purpose of this meeting is to gather additional background information about the student so that the student can be connected with support services on day one of attendance \$77,745.00 No
+Action # Title Description Total Funds Contributing 4.5 High Risk Meetings High Risk team meetings (consisting of an administrator, SELPA counselors, an Instructional Specialist, Behavior [ISB], a lead teacher, a school counselor, a transition specialist, and the Department of Rehabilitation, if appropriate) are held when an incoming expulsion case involves a high-risk safety issue.
+The purpose of this meeting is to gather additional background information about the student so that the student can be connected with support services on day one of attendance \$80,987.00 No

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.

 Gateway Community School serves students from throughout Ventura County who have been expelled from their local school district.
 VCOE strives to provide these students with a rigorous learning environment with both social-emotional and behavioral supports and a rehabilitation plan created for each student, tailored to their individual needs and addressing the circumstances that led to their expulsion.

-Throughout the 2021-22 school year, the focus has remained on ensuring students a smooth transition into Gateway with appropriate supports in place upon enrollment.
+Throughout the 2022-23 school year the Gateway team continued the tremendous work of ensuring students have a smooth transition into Gateway with appropriate supports in place upon enrollment that was formalized during the first year of this LCAP, 2021-22.
 A strong system is in place at Gateway to facilitate the transition process.
-This process is led by the Transition Specialists who coordinate all communication and collaboration between the sending school district, the family, and the Gateway team.
-The Transition Specialists also maintain all documents, including the expulsion referral packet, ensuring the student's file is accurate and up to date.
+This process is led by the Transition Specialist who coordinates all communication and collaboration between the sending school district, the family, and the Gateway team including maintaining all documents and ensuring the student's file is accurate and up to date.

 Additionally, weekly transition meetings held with the site administrator and the Transition Specialists facilitate the transition process.
 During these meetings, the team reviews referral packets, timelines, and incoming student files to ensure supports are in place upon enrollment.
-An additional service provided to students is transportation to and from Gateway.
+All students enroll at Gateway with a rehabilitation plan that outlines the requirements for returning to their home district.
+Along with the academic and attendance requirements, counseling is often a condition of the student's expulsion.
+Gateway's support staff consisting of counselors and behavior team members meet with students on a daily or weekly basis to set goals, track progress, and provide support as students work through their rehabilitative plans.
+A newly added action to the 2022-23 LCAP were the high-risk meetings held when an expulsion case involves a high-risk safety concern.
+These meetings were held as necessary throughout the year to ensure appropriate student supports were in place prior to enrollment and to ensure campus safety measures were reviewed.

 Since Gateway serves students from throughout Ventura County, bus transportation is a critical component of ensuring school attendance.

-This organized system of transitioning students into Gateway will be continued into the 2022-23 school year.
-VCOE will continue to explore ways to build upon the system in place and strengthen communication and collaboration with the local school districts.
+Therefore, bus services are provided to all Gateway students, transporting students to and from Gateway from various communities throughout the county.
 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.